ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

 This property specifies the maximum number of worker threads that Altibase can create for the execution of parallel queries.
-On omission, the number of CPUs under the system is set as the default value for this property.
+On omission, the number of logical cores under the system is set as the default value for this property.

 The value of this property can be changed using the ALTER SYSTEM statement while Altibase is running.